gsabouzeid/gsabouzeid/README.md

-### Updated as of 1/15/2021
+### Updated as of 2/5/2021

 👋 Hi, I’m @gsabouzeid

 📚 I am currently a third-year student at the University of Minnesota Twin-Cities pursuing a bachelor's degree in Computer Science.

-🌱 I am currently learning JavaScript and Algorithms and Data Structures on a learning platform called freecodecamp.
+🌱 I am currently learning Bootstrap, jQuery, React, and Redux on a learning platform called freecodecamp.
+Specifically learning from the Front End Development Libraries curriculum.

 #### Languages I am proficient in:
  - Java
  - Python
  - C/C++
  - HTML/CSS
+ - JavsScript

 #### What I am planning on learning next:
-  - Bootstrap
-  - jQuery
+ - D3
-  - React
+ - JSON
-  - Redux
+ - AJAX

 #### Some of my hobbies:
   🏀 Basketball